remleau/hockeyTracking/README.md

 - List of arenas with names and addresses.
 - **Distance** from the user's home in kilometers.
 - **Travel cost** calculated based on distance and fuel price.
+- Ability to **list teams** that play in a specific arena.

 #### **Steps to Implement:**

 1. Fetch arena details from the database.
 2. Use a geolocation API to calculate distance from the user’s home to the arena.
 3. Calculate travel costs dynamically and display alongside arena details.
+4. Fetch the list of teams that are associated with each arena and display them on the Arena Page.
+5. Provide a form to add/remove teams from the arena dynamically.

 ---